HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 **Prepare_hosts.yml**

-- This playbook contains the script to prepare the hosts for HPECP deployment.
+- This playbook contains the script to prepare the hosts for HPERE deployment.

 **download-tools.yml**